I Want To...

 Enter the last name, specialty or keyword for your search below.

-What is Pain / What Types of Pain We Treat
+What is Pain/Types of Pain Treated?

 Pain is an uncomfortable feeling that tells you something may be wrong.
 It can be steady, throbbing, stabbing, aching, pinching, or described in many other ways.
 Sometimes, it’s just a nuisance, like a mild headache.
 Other times it can be debilitating.

 Pain can bring about other physical symptoms, like nausea, dizziness, weakness or drowsiness.
 It can cause emotional effects like anger, depression, mood swings or irritability.
 Perhaps most significantly, it can change your lifestyle and impact your job, relationships and independence.

 Pain is classified as either acute or chronic.
 Acute pain is usually severe and short-lived, and is often a signal that your body has been injured.
 Chronic pain can range from mild to severe, is present for long periods of time, and is often the result of a disease that may require ongoing treatment.